AlGepe/OmniSnippets_JS/docs/generalTips/monitoring/searchConsole.rst

 Google Search Console
 =====================

-The Google Search Console (GSC) is a website provided by Google that tells you statistics on visitors your you calculator that come from **Google search results, only**.
+The Google Search Console (GSC) is a website provided by Google that gives you statistics on the visitors to your calculator that come from **Google search results, only**.

-It can show you how many times your calculator appeared in search results (**impressions**).
-How many **clicks** it got and where on the list of links it appears.
+It can show you how many times your calculator appeared in search results (**impressions**), how many **clicks** it got, and where on the list of links it appears.

 .. tip::
   If you prefer, you can view this content in `this presentation <https://omnic.slack.com/files/U2SDL2Z8E/F01NSB7D6PR/gmt20210224-125611_bogna-szyk_2560x1440.mp4>`_ given by Bogna.
 Please **skip to time code 7m:30s** to see the start of the presentation on GSC.